A Hit and Run Law Firm With a Powerful Reputation

 Free Case Review With a Hit and Run Law Firm

 Isaacs & Isaacs trucking accident lawyers have decades of experience in investigating the causes of truck accidents and who is responsible.
-We will be with you every step of the way as you go through this ordeal, to ensure that you recover the biggest settlement amount or jury award the law allows.
+We will be with you every step of the way as you go through this ordeal to ensure that you recover the settlement amount or jury award you deserve.

 We have a 99% success rate in recovering maximum damages for our clients across the country.
 We will file a lawsuit against the hit and run driver, the trucker’s employer, and investigate and hold all parties who can be held responsible liable for your injuries.

 You do not have to have any money to enlist our help.
 We will represent you on a contingency fee basis–we don’t get paid unless we get you your money.
 We have recovered over $1 billion for our clients in KY, IN and OH.